bd2kccd/causal-rest-api/README.md

 ]
 ````

-#### Get the deatil information of a prior knowledge file based on ID
+#### Get the detail information of a prior knowledge file based on ID

 API Endpoint URI pattern: